Kristof86/ce-argo-cd/README.md

 # ce-argo-cd

 Purpose:
-* Sets up ArgoCD in self-management mode i.e. ArgoCD will manage itself as any other application that it can manage
+* Sets up ArgoCD in self-management mode i.e. ArgoCD will manage (config mgmt, sync, etc) itself as any other application that manages
 * Also contains a Dockerfile with a couple of standard CLI-tools to access an AKS cluster, `kubectl`, `helm`, argocd cli, etc

-At this moment the azure cli (az) cannot be installed on a standard Acerta laptop.
+At this moment the azure cli (`az`) cannot be installed on a standard Acerta laptop.
 Also, when dealing with multiple clusters and/or azure/aks-accounts at the same time, it is often safer/handier to run the CLI in a separate container so that the 'standard' .kube/config (containing most probably a special okteto-user/account) on the main laptop-host is preserved.

 ## Dockerfile with CLI tools